Aphexus/SDRSliceGrabber/README.md

 You do not need an AWS account to run the code locally, but a couple of docker containers do need to be set up.

-#### MySQL
+#### PostgreSQL
-The following shows how to get MySQL up and running:
+Postgres can be set up with one command:
 ```
-docker pull mysql/mysql-server:8.0
-docker run -p 3306:3306 --name=slicegrabber_mysql -e MYSQL_ROOT_PASSWORD=password -d mysql/mysql-server:8.0
+docker run -p 5432:5432 --name=slicegrabber_postgres -e POSTGRES_PASSWORD=password -d postgres
-docker ps (check if its still starting or has started)
-docker exec -it slicegrabber_mysql mysql -uroot -p
-update mysql.user set host = '%' where user = 'root';
-create database slicegrabberdb;
-Ctrl-C (exit mysql)
-docker restart slicegrabber_mysql;
 ```
-Once that's done, assuming ```slicegrabber_mysql``` is the only docker container running on your machine, you should be able to connect to it using a JDBC URL of ```jdbc:mysql://172.17.0.2:3306/slicegrabberdb```.
-Username is root and password is password.
+Once that's done, assuming ```slicegrabber_postgres``` is the only docker container running on your machine, you should be able to connect to it using a JDBC URL of ```dbc:postgresql://172.17.0.2:5432/postgres```.
+Username is postgres and password is password.
 From there, you need to create the necessary tables and stored procedures in the [schema](https://github.com/NicholasPurdy/GTRSliceGrabber/tree/master/schema) directory.

 #### S3Mock